johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors are `Equatable` and `Hashable` by their _actor address_.

-> This topic has come up in discussions as plain (local) actors were introduced to the Swift Evolution process already, however with distribution, we are able to focus on this point yet again, and clarify the confusion surrounding the topic.
+> This topic has come up in discussions when plain (local) actors were introduced to the Swift Evolution process.
+With distribution however, we are able to focus on this point yet again, and clarify the confusion surrounding the topic.

 Equality of actors _by address_ is tremendously important, because it enables us to "remember" actors in collections, look them up, and compare if an incoming actor reference is one which we have not seen yet, or is a previously known one.
 For example: